crosswalk-project/crosswalk-website/documentation/Getting_Started/15-Tizen_target_setup.md

   <p>The final step is to install the Crosswalk Tizen runtime on the VM.
 This can be done by using <code>sdb</code> to get a root shell on the VM (either use bash or cmd):</p>

   ```
-  # on the host machine, from a bash shell
+  # on the host machine, from a shell
   sdb root on

   Switched to 'root' account mode